KO-d14/fcc-survey-form.markdown/README.md

 Name: <br>
  FCC- Survey Form

-Description:
+Description: <br>
  A project given by the FCC curriculum to meet the requirements given to create a survey form.

-Additional Info:
+Additional Info: <br>
- Link to the CodePen would be down below: https://codepen.io/ko-d14/pen/NWdrjwW
+ Link to the CodePen would be down below: <br>
+ https://codepen.io/ko-d14/pen/NWdrjwW

-Acknowledgment:
+Acknowledgment: <br>
   Thank you to those who answered my questions and given me feedbacks on the FCC forum.

-Project Status:
+Project Status: <br>
-  So far content with how the project looks, so it will be considered as "finished."
+  So far content with how the project looks, so it will be considered as "finished." <br>
   Just would like feedbacks on my work: if I'm not implementing proper coding practices, if there are better ways to code it, etc. :)